Online Masters Degrees Expand Opportunities for Political Activists

 The new courses of study are being triggered by a need for new expertise in the field, like the knowledge of how to reverse damages humans have imposed upon the earth.
 Extreme weather events and climate change crises worldwide, for example, have illuminated the need for awareness about what human construction and mining of the earth's resources has been doing to the environment.

-In the environmental field, the dearth of knowledgeable government policy makers, writers, corporate advisors, lawyers, engineers, and more has become apparent over the last several years, even as the need has grown.
-There are new jobs to be filled, and existing jobs becoming available from "baby boomer" retirees looking for replacements who know what they're doing.
+As great as the need is, there are not nearly enough knowledgeable government policy makers, writers, corporate advisors, lawyers, or engineers in the environmental field.
+Newly created jobs need to be filled, and existing jobs are becoming available from "baby boomers" who want to retire and are looking for replacements who know what they're doing.

 This need has triggered the creation of a number of courses and degrees related to or including environmental science.
-If you are a student or a political activist looking to switch fields, you might want to think seriously about the benefits of online studies such as these.
+Students and political activists looking to switch fields might think seriously about the benefits of online studies, such as those that follow.

 We desperately need to find a new way of living that does not destroy the life forces we depend upon.
 Many universities have heeded the call for new expertise and are offering relevant degrees online.